 Make sure to have a conversation about security with the companies you are seriously considering before making any decisions.

 I recognize this is a leap for some.
 The cloud is the way to go if you want scalability built into your software.
 You don’t have to trade off security (see #1) for the benefits of the cloud.
-Platforms that use established cloud providers offer you the best of both worlds: security AND scalability.
-If the software is server-based, not only do you lose progress, scalability, and mobility, you add costs for hardware and maintenance.
+Instead, platforms that use established cloud providers offer you the best of both worlds: security AND scalability.
+If the software is server-based, not only do you lose progress, scalability, and mobility, you also add costs for hardware and maintenance.

 A cloud solution allows you to be as mobile as you need, and you’ll be able to access your data stored in the software from anywhere with an internet connection.
 It also means that any bug fixes, security/feature updates, and patches are automatically done over the internet.
 Gone are the days where you have to accept aging software on aging on-premise servers.

 Is it clear how much support you’ll get from your case management partner to import your existing data into their software?
 It’s not easy to import big sets of data — and not every vendor is equipped to provide the support needed.
 Additionally, your data may “look” fine in its current software, but its level of quality on the back end can be a completely different matter.
 Choose a company that has experts in relational databases who can import your data no matter what state it’s in.

 If a vendor is inflexible with the formats they can accept, that may limit the value of what you bring over.
 Ask the vendor about their data import processes and support.

 5. Highly Configurable